 © sud ouest

-History & Culture in Le Porge
+History & Culture in [locality]

 The area of Le Porge was essentially moors, marshes and dunes until the nineteenth century.
-Over the years, the town was transformed with various natural hazards and human interventions: in 1827, there were 6,712 acres of moors and marshes, and in 1887, this had declined to only 2 000 hectares of heathland .
+Over the years, the town was transformed with various natural hazards and human interventions: in 1827, there were 6,712 acres of moors and marshes, and in 1887, this had declined to only 2,000 hectares of heathland .

 Until the seventeenth century, the population was virtually a self-sufficient small farming community.
 The swampy areas had been drained by the digging of the Canal des Etangs which runs from Lac d'Hourtin further north, then into the Etang de Lacanau past La Porge and the water is then discharged into the Bay of Arcachon.
-It was inauguration on May 31, 1864.
+It was inaugurated on 31st May, 1864.
 The canal allowed farming of crops before nature took over and caused the land to form open moorlands.
 The seeding of the moors with pine trees, the sale of pines and resin tapping allowed the town to flourish and grow.

 In 1986, the tapping (harvesting pine resin) was stopped, due to competition from countries such as Greece and Portugal.

-Beaches in Le Porge
+Beaches in [locality]

 Le Porge beach is also known for its large waves and strong undertow, even if the rescuers are not far away, you must remain cautious as you would for many of the ocean beaches.

 The Bordelais have often associated it with being a nudist beach...which is not entirely true.
 If you follow the wooden walkway to the parking entrance then you will find that everyone is in a bathing suit.
 But if you are forced to park the car further and use more discrete paths, then you may well be surprised.
-This is not a 100% naturist beach, but maybe 70%..
+This is not a 100% naturist beach, but maybe 70%...